 4. Change your passwords

 All of them.
 Change!
 Done.
-Then write them all in a safe place while you’re at it, even if you use a manager like Cozi Vault, it can’t hurt.
-Or, try 1Password which creates pretty tough passwords for you and stores them.
-You should also designated a trusted person in your life with them.
+Then write them all in a safe place while you’re at it, even if you use a manager like 1Password which creates pretty tough passwords for you, stores them, and makes them easy to access.
+You should also designated a trusted person in your life with access to your “one” overall password to give them access.

 Related: How to make strong passwords